 The local authority is responsible for co-ordinating all our admissions.
 Please contact their school admissions team if you have any questions (01925 446226 or email@example.com).

 If you are considering Westbrook Old Hall Primary School for your child, starting school in September 2021, we have an open event in November for you to meet some of our fantastic staff and have a look around the school.

 If you are looking to transfer your child from one school to another mid-year, more information about in-year admissions can be found on the local authority website (please see the link below):

 Most children with special educational needs will attend an appropriate mainstream school where the governing body will be responsible for ensuring their needs are met.
-A small number of children who have special educational needs which cannot be met from within the resources normally available to children of a similar age will be assessed by the authority, in accordance with
+A small number of children who have special educational needs which cannot be met from within the resources normally available to children of a similar age will be assessed by the authority in accordance with

 the procedure laid down in the Children and Families Act 2014 and in accordance with the Code of Practice 2014.
 Assessments are carried out after consultation with parents or guardians who are given full details of the results of assessments.

-For children where an Education Health Care (EHC) needs assessment has been carried out and an EHC Plan is issued, dependent on the outcome of the assessment, these children can have their needs provided for in either mainstream schools, designated provisions
+For children where an Education Health and Care needs assessment has been carried out and an Education Health and Care Plan is issued, dependent on the outcome of the assessment, these children can have their needs provided for in either mainstream schools, designated provisions

 attached to mainstream schools, or special schools.
 Any appeal with regard to the school named in the statement would be to the special educational needs and disability tribunal (SEND).